sabrinadowla14/Linux_Server_Configuration/README.md

 so that th first line now reads:
 `127.0.0.1 localhost ip-xx-xx-xx-xxx` -- ip is the private ip.

+# Change timezone to UTC
+# To switch to UTC, simply execute:
+'sudo dpkg-reconfigure tzdata',
+# scroll to the bottom of the Continents list and select Etc or None of the above;
+# in the second list, select UTC.
+If you prefer GMT instead of UTC, it's just above UTC in that list.

 # Set-up SSH keys for user grader on virtual machine:

 'sudo mkdir /home/grader/.ssh'